zammad/zammad-admin-documentation/channels/email/accounts/secondary-addresses.rst

 ===================

-Secondary addresses (also known as *aliases*) allow you to send emails with a different “From:” address from the one on the account.
+Secondary addresses (also known as *aliases*) allow you to send emails with a different “From:” address than the one from the account.

 .. figure:: /images/channels/email/accounts-addresses.gif
    :alt: Video demonstration of adding a secondary address and configuring